daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_apiclienttutorial.md

 ## 3. Define an API Client

-1. Start by logging in with a user that has access to the manage area, and on left side menu, select option  "Go to > Management".
+1. Start by logging in with a user that has access to the manage area, and right side of top navbar, select option  "Management".
 You will be redirected to the Management area

     ![Management_Homepage](https://github.com/numbersbelieve/omnia3/raw/master/docs/tutorialPics/modelingTutorial/Manage-Homepage.PNG)